National

 CannaReporter® questioned all the bodies involved when it comes to the sale of cannabis and hemp-related products.
 THE Infarmed – National Authority for Medicines and Health Products IP, who is responsible for the medical cannabis department, responded to us that “the advertised products are food supplements, which is why ASAE and DGAV are responsible for supervising them, despite the fact that they are products based on the cannabis plant and In advertising, curative or disease-preventive properties are claimed.”

-A General Directorate of Food and Veterinary Medicine (DGAV), for its part, stated that it was not aware of the Aldi leaflets and explained that these situations “are reported to the competent supervisory authority, which is ASAE, which will assess the situation and act accordingly.”
+A General Directorate of Food and Veterinary Medicine (DGAV), for its part, stated that it had no knowledge of the Aldi leaflets and explained that these situations “are reported to the competent supervisory authority, which is ASAE, which will assess the situation and act accordingly.”

 In response to the various questions posed by CannaReporter®, ASAE limited itself to responding: “Regarding the above subject [questions related to ALDI products and other supermarkets], it is informed that the Food and Economic Security Authority is monitoring the matter within the scope of its competences.”